Blog / 3DS & SCA

 If the issuer is not enrolled in 3DS at all, then the card scheme Attempts Server will stand in on behalf of the issuer.

-Ravelin's 3DS product is certified for 3DS2 - find out more about this here.
+Ravelin's 3DS product is certified for 3DS2.